xuyang-liu16/xuyang-liu16/README.md

 * **Transfer Learning**: [parameter-efficient transfer learning (PETL)](https://github.com/synbol/Awesome-Parameter-Efficient-Transfer-Learning) and zero-shot learning (ZSL).
 * **Generative Models**: text-to-image generaction (Text2Image) and text-to-video generaction (Text2Video).

-:raised_hands: Please feel free to reach out to me at this [this email](liuxuyang@stu.scu.edu.cn), if you are interested in collaborating with me.
+:raised_hands: Please feel free to reach out to me at [this email](liuxuyang@stu.scu.edu.cn), if you are interested in collaborating with me.